dendotai/muxa/SPEC.md

 - Detection happens once at startup from monorepo root
 - Cache result for entire execution
-- Package manager binary must be available in PATH
+- Package manager binary must be available in `PATH`
-- If detected package manager not in PATH, fall back to npm with warning
+- If detected package manager not in `PATH`, fall back to npm with warning
-- Show detected manager in debug output (when MUXA_DEBUG=1)
+- Show detected manager in debug output (when `MUXA_DEBUG=1`)

 ### Script Execution Format